Stormwater Retrofits for Existing Properties

 The Stormwater Retrofit Guidance Manual is designed for non-residential customers interested in adding cost-saving green stormwater infrastructure (GSI) to their buildings and grounds.
 The start-to-finish guide includes instructions for picking the best GSI tools, standard details for easy design, ongoing GSI maintenance requirements, and detailed information on available grant programs.

-The City of Philadelphia, through Philadelphia Water and the Philadelphia Industrial Development Corporation (PIDC) offers stormwater grants to reduce the price to design and install stormwater best management practices on qualified non-residential properties.
+The City of Philadelphia, through the Philadelphia Water Department and the Philadelphia Industrial Development Corporation (PIDC) offers stormwater grants to reduce the price to design and install stormwater best management practices on qualified non-residential properties.

 Stormwater Management Incentives Program (SMIP)